smartshark/smartshark.github.io/tutorial_plugin_java.md

 ### .travis.yml
 File for the Travis-Build System.
 ### JmweSHARK.java
-The java main class of the plugin.
+The Java main class of the plugin.
 The main method is automatically called by execution of the plugin.
 ### build.gradle
 Additional information about the build.gradle file can be found in the documentation from gradle [here](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html).
 ### build_plugin.sh